pubnub/pubnub-mcp-server/resources/sdk_docs/java_configuration.md

 ```
 1

 ```

 #### Initialization for a Read-Only client
 Omit publishKey for read-only clients.

 ```
 1

 ```

 #### Initializing with SSL enabled

-Set secure to true to enable TLS.
+Enable TLS by setting secure to true.

 ```
 1

 ```

 #### Initializing with Access Manager

 Requires Access Manager add-on.
-Keep secretKey secure and never use it on insecure clients.
-Initializing with secretKey grants root permissions (server-side use only).
+Keep secretKey secure; only use it server-side.
+Initializing with secretKey gives root permissions for Access Manager and signs Access Manager messages.

 ```
 1

 ```

 #### How to set proxy